bobby-brennan/making-a-web-service/ServerlessAWS.md

 # Serverless Web Hosting with AWS

-This is a set of instructions for deploying a web service using AWS tools.
+This is a set of instructions for deploying a web service using nothing but AWS tools.
+The one exception is that we'll use GMail (via Google Apps for Work) to manage e-mails.

 For the frontend, we will:
 * Register a domain with Route 53